boyonglin/BOSI-lab-site/README.md

 # BOSI-lab-site
-> Website of the Biomedical Optical Spectroscopy and Imaging Laboratory
+> Website of the Biomedical Optical Spectroscopy and Imaging Laboratory of Graduate Institute of Biomedical Electronics and Bioinformatics National Taiwan University

 ---

 Credits:

 	Icons:
-		Font Awesome (fortawesome.github.com/Font-Awesome)
+		Font Awesome (fontawesome.com/icons)

 	Other:
 		jQuery (jquery.com)